exeterhems/hums_responsiveness/README.md

 > **Comparative responsiveness of preference-based health-related quality of life, social care and wellbeing, condition-specific and generic measures in the context of multiple sclerosis**
 >
-> Elizabeth Goodwin, Amy Heather, Colin Green, Nia Morrish, Jenny Freeman, Kate Boddy, Sarah Thomas, Jeremy Chataway, Rod Middleton, Annie Hawton
+> Elizabeth Goodwin, Amy Heather, Nia Morrish, Jenny Freeman, Kate Boddy, Sarah Thomas, Jeremy Chataway, Rod Middleton, Annie Hawton

 This is a draft paper currently being submit to journal/s to consider for publication.